 Being Hit By Falling Objects

 An object falling from a height can cause serious head injuries.
-The heavier the object or the height of fall, the more severe the injury is likely to be.
-While these injuries are relatively rare in an office environment, they are unfortunately not so uncommon on construction sites, warehouses, factory floors, and even supermarkets with high shelves.
-Providing all employees and sub contractors working in these types of environments with industry-standard hard hats can protect them from head injuries from objects falling from a height.
-Providing proper storage cages and training workers in proper storage techniques can also go a long way in reducing the risk from falling objects.
+The heavier the object or the height of the fall, the more severe the injury is likely to be.
+While these injuries are relatively rare in an office environment, they are unfortunately not so uncommon on building sites, warehouses, factories, and even supermarkets with high shelves.
+Providing all employees and subcontractors working in these types of environments with industry-standard hard hats can protect them from head injuries from objects falling from a height.
+Providing proper storage cages and training workers in proper storage techniques can also go a long way in reducing the risk of falling objects.